 But humans don’t speak to each other like they speak to computers.

-Human communication conveys messages in ways that, while structured with grammar, can be imprecise, ambiguous, and will contain regional slangs and idioms.
+In the real world, human communication conveys messages in ways that, while structured with grammar, can be imprecise, ambiguous, and will contain regional slangs and idioms.
 NLP aims to bridge the gap between the differences in communication.

 For example, consider the following sentence: “The amazing Cloud delivers data to me ASAP.”